 I could feel a slight enlargement at his pastern – I was pretty sure he had a bit of osteoarthritis (also known as “ringbone”).

-Here’s a partial list of things that I did not recommend: X-rays, bone scan, MRI, joint injections, joint supplements, special shoes, liniment, PRP, or stem cells.
+So here’s a partial list of things that I did not recommend: blocking his leg, X-rays, bone scan, MRI, joint injections, joint supplements, special shoes, liniment, PRP, PEMF (in any of its permutations), light therapy, or stem cells (I’m confident that there are other options, but I can’t keep track of all of them).

 Instead, I pointed to her husband, 75, and said, “How’s Fred?
 Is he getting around the same way he did when you were married 50 years ago?”